Are you seeking a flexible life insurance option that doesn't require a long-term commitment?

-Annual renewable insurance is relatively cheap, but your premiums will go up every year or after every few years because your mortality risk increases with age.
+In most of the insurance company, annual renewable insurance is relatively cheap, but your premiums will go up every year or after every few years because your mortality risk increases with age.

-How does annual renewable life insurance work?
+How does ART life insurance work?

 With an annual renewable policy, the insurer sets your premium rate based on your current age, health status, and the preferred coverage amount.
 You are automatically eligible to renew the policy after one year without having to undergo a new health evaluation.